Singularities of Feynman Integrals

 which gives the second-type singularity.
-We see that in this picture, the second-type singularity occurs due to the intersection of the planes at infinity ($S_{3}$ for the present case) with the other planes ($S_{1}$and $S_{2}$ for the present case).
-For the case of bubble integral, we can summarize all the results as given in Table\ref{tablebubsing}
+We see that in this picture, the second type singularity occurs due to the intersection of the planes at infinity ($S_{3}$ in the present case) with the other planes ($S_{1}$and $S_{2}$ in the present case).
+In the case of the Bubble integral, we summarize all the results in Table \ref{tablebubsing}.

-We will now discuss some features of the parameter $\alpha_{i}$ at the singularity.
-Using Eq.\eqref{eqalphabub1} and \eqref{eqalphabub2} we can write get the following values of $\alpha$ We consider the following three cases, and assume $m_{1}>m_{2}$ \begin{enumerate} \item Threshold : For the threshold singularity $p^{2}=(m_{1}+m_{2})^2$ we have following values of $\alpha_{1}$ and $\alpha_{3}$, we can take $\alpha_{3}=1$ and $x_{3}=1$ without loss of generality and get the following value of
+We now discuss some features of the parameters $\alpha_{i}$ at the singularity.
+Using Eq.\eqref{eqalphabub1} and \eqref{eqalphabub2} we get the following values of $\alpha$ Witout loss of generality, we may assume $m_1>m_2$ and $\alpha_3=x_3=1$.
+We consider the following three cases: \begin{enumerate} \item Threshold : For the threshold singularity $p^{2}=(m_{1}+m_{2})^2$.
+We then get the following value of $\alpha_1$ and $\alpha_2$

 We see that both are positive.